Mrpi314tech/UC37software/README.md

 # UC37software
 Welcome to UC37 software!
-UC37 is an artificial intellagence program that acts like a human.
+UC37 is an artificial intelligence program that acts like a human.
 When you talk to him you will find that it is much like talking to a real person.
 Here is how you get
 started: